CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 ```
 This looks very strange, especially to intermediate Python-programmers.

-How can the creating of an `Example`-object return a value?
+How can creating an `Example`-object produce something other than an `Example`-object?

 But yes, `Example(...)` actually returns a string, not an `Example`-object.\
 SwiftGUI-magic!